Revisiting the Neural Tangent Kernel: the role of large width and depth

-\section{Experiments and Theoretical Implications}
+\subsection{Experiments and theoretical implications}

-In the proof of Theorem~\ref{thm:rde} from the previous section, we can identify the key properties used to derive the results, in order to distill the essence of the type of kernels that lead to similar limiting behaviour.
-We summarize these properties for data on $S^{n_0-1}$.
+In the proof of Theorem~\ref{thm:deep_stable_ntk} from the previous section, we can identify the key properties used to derive the results.
+This allow us to distill the essential characteristics of sequences of general kernels that exhibit similar limiting behaviour.